nguyen599/ml-cross-entropy/README.md

 | cce_kahan_full_c_full_e (cce_exact) | This additionally removes gradient filtering from the embedding gradient.
 This is useful as a reference point/sanity check. |

+### Numerical Stability

+The CCE kernel is designed to work with bf16/fp16 inputs and provides good numerical stability for most use cases.
+However, for models with very large vocabularies or very long sequence lengths, you may want to consider using the `cce_kahan` implementation which uses Kahan summation (or fp32 accumulation for Triton >= 3.2) to improve numerical precision.
+This comes at the cost of more memory usage but can be beneficial for training stability.

 ### Vocabulary Parallelism

 We also support computing linear cross-entropy loss for classifier weights sharded